MetaMask/metamask-docs/docs/guide/snaps-introduction.md

 ### Serving a snap to your local environment

 Now that you have Flask in your browser, it's time to find something to plug into it.
-If you don't want to download any code for the moment, check out the example snap [deployed here](https://metamask.github.io/snap-template/) and follow the instructions below under 'Interacting with the Snap'.
+If you don't want to download any code for the moment, check out the example snap [deployed here](https://metamask.github.io/snap-template/) and follow the instructions: [Interacting with the Snap](#interacting-with-the-snap).

-If you're ready to jump in and see how a Snap looks on the backend, follow the steps below!
+If you're ready to jump in and see how a snap looks on the backend, follow the steps below!

 Open up a new terminal window, and do the following: